siutsin/otaru/documentation/gotcha.md

 One potential solution is to set the Cilium Kubernetes host to `127.0.0.1` with the port set to `6443`.
 However, this solution requires all nodes to be master nodes.
 Open GitHub issue related to this problem: [https://github.com/cilium/cilium/issues/19038](https://github.com/cilium/cilium/issues/19038)

+---

+## Unable to Delete Longhorn Volume

+When attempting to delete a Longhorn volume, it may become stuck due to validation errors, preventing its removal.

+### Symptoms

+The volume remains in the `deleting` state with validation errors, making it impossible to delete.
+For more details, refer to the related GitHub issue: [https://github.com/longhorn/longhorn/issues/4143](https://github.com/longhorn/longhorn/issues/4143).

+### Solution

+1. Run `kubectl edit validatingwebhookconfigurations.admissionregistration.k8s.io longhorn-webhook-validator` and locate the block related to the `volume` resource.
+2. Delete the entire rule block associated with the `volume` resource.
+3. Manually delete the volume.
+4. Restart the Longhorn components to regenerate the webhook configuration by running `kubectl rollout restart deploy,ds -n longhorn-system`.